Find Affordable College Courses

 12 Yearly Graduations

 University of the District of Columbia tops the list of the most popular school in the U.S. for medical ethics majors who are seeking their associate degree.
 Each year, around 3,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,292 per year, while in-state graduate students, on average, pay $9,234 per year.
-During the 2020-2021 academic year, 12 people received their associate degree in medical ethics from University of the District of Columbia.
-Of these students, 83% were women and 83% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 12 people received their associate degree in medical ethics from University of the District of Columbia.
+Of these students, 89% were women and 87% were members of underrepresented racial-ethnic groups.
+Data shows that University of the District of Columbia graduates that hold this degree go on to make a median salary of $87,730.

 #2